JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 - Click Install on the Prerequisites Check page.
 - Wait while Active Directory is configured.
 - Review the Results page after the promotion process completes
-- Confirm the message showing:
+- Confirm the message showing:<br>
   **This server was successfully configured as a domain controller**
 - Observe the notification indicating that the computer is about to be signed out.
 - Read the restart message explaining that the server would reboot because Active Directory Domain Services had been installed.